STAFF MENTORING CIRCLES

 What happens in a mentoring circle?

-Each mentoring group consists of 7 staff participants (mentees) that meet once a month with one designated facilitator (executive mentor) for the purpose of enhancing leadership practices, networking skills, and knowledge transfer.
-Participants simultaneously act both as mentors and mentees under the guidance of the Executive Mentor as they exchange experiences, challenges, opportunities, and advice for the purpose of enhancing self-confidence, communication skills, leadership practices, and commitment to one’s career.
+Each mentoring group consists of 5 staff participants (mentees) that meet once a month with one designated facilitator (mentor) for the purpose of enhancing leadership practices, networking skills, and knowledge transfer.
+Participants simultaneously act both as mentors and mentees under the guidance of the Mentor as they exchange experiences, challenges, opportunities, and advice for the purpose of enhancing self-confidence, communication skills, leadership practices, and commitment to one’s career.

 Why mentoring circles?

-Our mentors are executive level staff that have been selected based on their past experiences, expertise, and desire to support professional development initiatives for staff level employees.
-They serve as guided discussion facilitators that encourage learning and self reflection.
+Our mentors are ones who have been selected based on their past experiences, expertise, and desire to support professional development initiatives for staff level employees.
+They serve as guided discussion facilitators that encourage learning and self-reflection.

 Senior Executive Director